brave/brave-core/README.md

 uint64_t GetAdsPerHour() const
 ```

-`GetAdsPerDay` should return the maximum number of Ads that can be shown per day
+`GetAdsPerDay` should return the number of Ads that can be shown per day
 ```
 uint64_t GetAdsPerDay() const
 ```